silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 tar -zcf /opt/table.db.tar.gz /opt/table.db
 ```

-So on we go to `/opt/` to try to query the SQLite database that should be sitting there.
+So we navigated to `/opt/` to try to query the SQLite database that hopefully would be sitting there.
-Sure enough, there's a tar'd database file:
+Sure enough, there was a tar'd database file:
 ```
 root@kali:~/look_into_the_past/opt# ll
 total 12